 Security Guards in the Huntington Union Free School District are hired under the title of Security Guard from a competitive Civil Service list or on a non-competitive basis for the title called Guard.
 Essentially, both titles do the same kind of work.
 Each of these individuals are interviewed, must be fingerprinted and must also have a valid New York State Security Guard license prior to hiring.
 The District performs local records check on each of these individuals.
 The security guards currently work throughout the District on various shifts assigned by the Administration.
-Guards are required to go through a series of training techniques, which include: fire and evacuation drills, pupil dismissal procedures, acts of violence procedures, etc. All security guards are trained in Crisis Prevention and Intervention (CPI).
-The guards work with building-level administrators and staff throughout the school year during the planning of drills and drill exercises in order to ensure student and building safety.
+Guards are required to go through a series of training techniques, which include: fire and evacuation drills, pupil dismissal procedures, acts of violence procedures, etc. The guards work with building-level administrators and staff throughout the school year during the planning of drills and drill exercises in order to ensure student and building safety.